gns-x/Academix/README.md

 *   Huge thanks to the creators and maintainers of the open-source technologies used in this project (React, NestJS, Prisma, PostgreSQL, Tailwind CSS, etc.).
 *   Inspiration from existing school management solutions and community feedback.
 *   All contributors who help improve AcademiX!

----
-Let's build the future of school management together!